-Historical Importance of Auschwitz: At Auschwitz, the largest of the Nazi's death camps, 1.1 million people were murdered, mostly Jews.
+What Was Auschwitz?Built by the Nazis as both a concentration and death camp, Auschwitz was the largest of the Nazi's camps and the most streamlined mass killing center ever created.
+It was at Auschwitz that 1.1 million people were murdered, mostly Jews.
 Auschwitz has become a symbol of death, the Holocaust, and the destruction of European Jewry.

 Dates: May 1940 -- January 27, 1945

 Camp Commandants: Rudolf Höss, Arthur Liebehenschel, Richard Baer

 Auschwitz EstablishedOn April 27, 1940, Heinrich Himmler ordered the construction of a new camp near Oswiecim, Poland (about 37 miles or 60 km west of Krakow).
 The Auschwitz Concentration Camp ("Auschwitz" is the German spelling of "Oswiecim") quickly became the largest Nazi concentration and death camp.
 By the time of its liberation, Auschwitz had grown to include three large camps and 45 sub-camps.

 Auschwitz I (or "the Main Camp") was the original camp.
 This camp housed prisoners, was the location of medical experiments, and the site of Block 11 (a place of severe torture) and the Black Wall (a place of execution).
 At the entrance of Auschwitz I stood the infamous sign that stated "Arbeit Macht Frei" ("work makes one free").
 Auschwitz I also housed the Nazi staff that ran the entire camp complex.